maoschanz/drawing/CONTRIBUTING.md

 ### Other remarks

+I like `GAction`s and i've added wrapper methods for using them, try to use that instead of directly connecting buttons/menu-items to a method.

-In my opinion, the difficulties with the code can come mainly from 2 points:
+In my opinion, the difficulties with the code can come mainly from 3 points:

 - tools are window-wide, while the operations they produce, which are stored in the history, are image-wide.
-- the interactions with the selection are ridiculously complex and numerous _(defining, explicit applying, explicit canceling, import, clipboard methods, use by other tools (cancelled or confirmed), deletion, implicit applying, implicit canceling, …)_ which can easily create small bugs.
+- the interactions with the selection are ridiculously complex and numerous _(defining, explicit applying, explicit canceling, import, clipboard methods, use by the "canvas tools" (cancelled or confirmed), deletion, implicit applying, implicit canceling, …)_ which can easily create small bugs.
+- the horizontal and vertical scrollings (and their scrollbars) are managed "manually" and quite poorly.

+These 3 points sometimes lead to object-oriented spaghetti code.

+If you change anything regarding the selection and/or the "canvas tools" (the tools which can edit the selection content), make sure to test various scenarios like this one:

+1. several images edited in different tabs of the same window;
+2. zoom and/or scroll;
+3. select things, or import/paste things (in both tabs);
+4. edit the selection (in both tabs, don't forget to click "apply" before switching to the other tab);
+5. unselect it (in both tabs);
+6. undo/redo.

 ----